UK Edition. Click here for US version.

 1. What Xatral XL is and what it is used for

 The name of your tablets is Xatral XL.
-This belongs to a group of
+This belongs to a group

-medicines called alpha-blockers.
+of medicines called alpha-blockers.

-Xatral XL can be used to treat the symptoms of Benign Prostatic
+Xatral XL can be used to treat the symptoms of Benign

 The prostate gland lies underneath the bladder.
-It surrounds
+It

-outside of the body.
+water to the outside of the body.

-If the prostate gets bigger, it presses on the urethra making
+If the prostate gets bigger, it presses on the urethra

-it smaller.
+making it smaller.
 This makes it difficult to pass water.

 Your tablets work by relaxing the prostate gland muscle.

-This allows the urethra to get bigger and so makes it easier
+This allows the urethra to get bigger and so makes it

-to pass water.
+easier to pass water.

-In a few patients with benign prostatic hyperplasia, the prostate
+In a few patients with benign prostatic hyperplasia, the

+completely.
 This is called Acute Urinary Retention.

 This is very painful and you may need a short stay in

-A thin, flexible tube (catheter) is passed into the bladder.
+A thin, flexible tube (catheter) is passed into the

+bladder.
 This drains the water and relieves the pain.

-During this time, Xatral XL may be used to help the water to
+During this time, Xatral XL may be used to help the

 2. Before you take Xatral XL